 Compassion is not about making excuses.
 Compassion is about being intelligent and skillful in crafting ethical solutions for ethical problems.

-Compassion overrides our more primitive instincts to divide the world into"us/them"and self/other".
+Compassion overrides the more primitive instincts to divide the world into us/them and self/other .
 Compassion is a symptom of spiritual and philosophical advancement.

 It is a choice not an instinct.
 As a result compassion is rare, difficult to achieve, and almost impossible to sustain.

-However achieving compassion is definitely worth the effort, from a completely selfish point of view.
-I always recommend working strictly from self interest!
+However, achieving compassion is definitely worth the effort, from a completely selfish point of view.
+It is recommended to work strictly from self interest!

 Who wouldn't want to avoid being used, abused, hated, and exploited?

 What is compassion good for ?

 The most basic and primitive of the three human brains, the "reptile brain" is programmed to ensure the immediate physical survival whatever it takes.
 As the fabulous comic performer Swami Beyondananda used to say, "the reptile brain doesn't solve problems - it attacks them."